International Education in Rome

 The application process for Rome’s international schools can be long-winded.
 The biggest mistake you could make is not getting started before you move - don’t underestimate Italian bureaucracy!

 Like many other cities in Europe, international schools in Rome offer additional languages other than the language of instruction.
 Italian is of course offered across the board, but some schools have a wider choice.

 Native English teachers are in most international schools, although not every single one.
 However, with such a high standard of English spoken throughout Europe, this may not be as big of an issue as it would in other parts of the world.

-Below, we have compiled our top 10 international schools in Rome.
-However, there are another 11 schools to choose from in the city.
+Below, we have compiled the top 10 international schools in Rome according to our users.
+However, there are another 13 schools to choose from in the city.
 You can find the best international school for your child by personalising your results.
 Just fill in your search criteria, and we will calculate a personal score for every international school in Rome based on your requirements.